 But, what exactly is yeast?

 Yeast is a living, breathing organism.
 It’s a fungus that’s found in plant leaves, flowers, fruit, soil — and people.
 In fact, your body is filled with yeast, called Candida, from the inside out!
-It lives on your skin, in your mouth, in your digestive tract, in your vagina (if you’re a female), and more.
+It lives on your skin, in your mouth, in your digestive tract, in your vagina, and more.

 The yeast in your body plays a key role in your digestive health, your vaginal health, and your immune system strength.
 This is why it’s essential to make sure your body is in balance.
 Too much or too little yeast in your body can lead to infection and other health issues.

 But yeast isn’t the only thing living in and on your body.
 There’s a whole colony of organisms that includes yeast, fungus, bacteria, and more!
 This community of living smaller-than-the-eye-can-see organisms is called ‘flora’ or ‘microflora’.
 Most often, you’ll hear about ‘gut flora’ or ‘skin flora’.
 But any area of your body with a colony of living organisms is a flora.